Case study examples of machine learning we have applied to real estate ad technology

 - Simplify the equation in a pre-processing step by calculating the profit for each given bid.

-- Generate an initial model that is based on all existing ad groups within the target campaign (this reduces the number bids required to find the optimal bid).
+- Generate an initial model that is based on all existing ad groups within the target campaign (this reduces the number of bids required to find the optimal bid).

 As can be seen above in sample Adgroup 47, for time periods T1 – T20, the model learns what the optimal bid would be within a few iterations.